Journey Essentials

 After the public release of the scans, eminent scholars disputed these claims.

-The article boldly concludes, “The only substantiated claim that Stripling et al. can make at this time is that they have found a very old, small piece of folded lead on Mt.
+The article concludes, “The only substantiated claim that Stripling et al. can make at this time is that they have found a very old, small piece of folded lead on Mt.
 Ebal using wet sifting.”

 In other words, Haughwout determined that there is nothing to see here!